openvinotoolkit/nncf/examples/quantization_aware_training/torch/anomalib/README.md

 ## Install requirements

-At this point it is assumed that you have already installed NNCF.
-You can find information on installation NNCF [here](https://github.com/openvinotoolkit/nncf#user-content-installation).
+At this point, it is assumed that you have already installed NNCF.
+You can find information on installation of NNCF [here](https://github.com/openvinotoolkit/nncf#user-content-installation).

 To work with the example you should install the corresponding Python package dependencies: